sec10/Google-Data-Analytics-Capstone-Project/README.md

 ![image](https://github.com/sec10/Google-Data-Analytics-Capstone-Project/blob/main/images/UserTypeCountByDayOfWeekFor2019.jpg)

-Monday thru Fridays are the busiest times for subscribers, with Tuesdays being the busiest.
-The weekends are the busiest times for casual (customers) riders, with Saturdays being the busiest.
+Subscribers are most active on weekdays, with their highest engagement observed on Tuesdays.
+In contrast, casual riders (customers) predominantly use the service on weekends, with Saturdays experiencing the highest activity levels.

 <b>3.
 Total trips per month:</b><br />